imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 # Path Order Analysis

 Found at {% include bc path='Analysis|Path Order Analysis'%} in the main SNT dialog, this option is a variant of Strahler with the following differences:

 - Classification is based on _Path Order_: Paths are the scope of classification (not branches)
 - Ranking of orders is reversed relatively to Strahler analysis (reversed Strahler orders), with primary paths having _order 1_ and terminal paths having the highest order
 - Classification accepts _any_ structure: Since classification is path-based, there are no topological constrains in the analysis.
 While Strahler requires structures to be valid mathematical trees, Path order analysis can be performed on any structures, even those with loops

 # Persistence Analysis

 Currently, persistence analysis is only available via [scripting](/plugins/snt/scripting).
 See e.g.,  the *Persistence Landscape* [notebook](/plugins/snt/scripting#python-notebooks).

 # Comparing Reconstructions

 <img align="right" width="300px" src="/media/plugins/snt/snt-compare-groups-prompt.png" title=" " />
 SNT can compare up to six groups of cells.
 The entry point for this type of comparison is twofold:
 - **{% include bc path='Utilities|Compare Reconstructions/Cell Groups...'%}** in the main SNT dialog.
 This includes a convenience option to compare single reconstruction files.
-- **{% include bc path='Neuronal arbors|Load &amp; Compare Groups...'%}** in Reconstruction Viewer, allowing groups to be tagged, and imported into a common scene while being compared.
+- **{% include bc path='Neuronal arbors|Load & Compare Groups...'%}** in Reconstruction Viewer, allowing groups to be tagged, and imported into a common scene while being compared.

 The dialog  prompt for this feature allows selection of up to six directories containing reconstruction files (SWC, TRACES, JSON, NDF).
 The metric to compare against is chosen from the *Metric* drop-down menu.
 Optionally, it is possible to  restrict the analysis to specific neurite compartments.
 After making your selections, press *OK* to run the analysis.
 The result typically includes:

 - A simple statistical report, including descriptive statistics and a two-sample t-test (when comparing two groups) or one-way ANOVA (when comparing three or more groups)
 - Comparison plots for the chosen metric: Grouped histogram and boxplot
 - _Montages_ of groups.
 These are multi-panel vignettes of up to 10 group exemplars.
 These can all be exported as PNG or SVG.